Distributional Instrumental Variable Method

-Theorem~\ref{thm:interv_ident_general} provides the identifiablity for a general model class.
+Theorem~\ref{thm:interv_ident_general} provides the identifiability for a general model class.
 The price to be paid is that we require a relatively strong assumption for the instruments (i.e.\ the common support assumption \ref{ass:4}).
-This section presents an identifiability result that relaxs this assumption by considering a more restrited outcome model class, namely pre-additive noise models (pre-ANMs).
-Pre-ANMs have been used in previous work to facilitate identifability in other settings (e.g.\ \citet{shen2024engression}).
+This section presents an identifiability result that relaxes this assumption by considering a more restricted outcome model class, namely pre-additive noise models (pre-ANMs).
+Pre-ANMs have been used in previous work to facilitate identifiability in other settings (e.g.\ \citet{shen2024engression}).

 Let $\mathcal{M}_{\rm DIV}^{\pre}$ be the class of structural pre-additive noise IV (pre-ANM) causal models of the form:

 where $Z \sim Q_Z$ exogenous, $\eta_X \coloneqq (\eta_{X_1}, \dots,\eta_{X_d})$, $\eta_Y \coloneqq (\eta_{Y_1}, \dots,\eta_{Y_p})$ with $(\eta_X, \eta_Y) \sim Q_{(X,Y)}$, with $Z$ and $(\eta_X, \eta_Y)$ being independent.
 Further, we define $X \coloneqq (X_1, \dots, X_d)$, $Y \coloneqq (Y_1, \dots, Y_p)$, $\beta_k = (1, \beta_{k,2}, \dots, \beta_{k,d})$, for all $j \in \{1,\dots, d\}: g_j \in \tilde{\cG}$, for all $k \in \{1,\dots, p\}: f_k \in \tilde{\cF}$, and $\tilde{\mathcal{G}} \subseteq \{g: \bbR \rightarrow \bbR\}$, $\tilde{\mathcal{F}} \subseteq \{f: \bbR \rightarrow \bbR\}$ are function classes.